Financial-Times/origami/README.md

 * `heading`: Object.
 Options for the Overlay header
 	* `.title`: String.
 Your overlay's title
 	* `.visuallyHideTitle`: Boolean.
 If you want to provide a different title style, this option will prevent the title span from being added to the overlay.
-(In this case the title is only used for `aria` labelling)
+(In this case the title is only used for `aria` labelling) Defaults to false.
 	* `.shaded`: Boolean.
 Whether to shade the background of the header
 * `arrow`: Object.
 Options for the arrow
 	* `.position`: String.
 From which side of the overlay should the arrow protrude.
 It has to be 'top', 'bottom', 'left' or 'right'. _Default_: 'left'